All Episodes

 something noteworthy.
 When Harper traveled to New Mexico and his

-because to me and to my sister and to everybody,
+because to me, and to my sister and to everybody,

 we felt that it was quite obvious that he had

-some involvement in DIA's disappearance.
+some involvement in DEA's disappearance.

 In their court case, the kids claim Harper isn't taking